 The restaurant decor has a sleek, Nordic feel to it, but there's a touch of luxury that befits the food.
 Leather banquettes are eye-catching shades of green, from British Racing to emerald.
 The wallpaper features smooth, parallel curves, somewhat mirroring the twists and turns of unalome itself.

-The Unalome experience isn't just about the food.
-The kitchen has been installed with a state of the art energy-efficient cooking suite to cut down on energy usage.
+The Unalome experience isn't just about the food, either.
+The kitchen has been installed with a state-of-the-art energy-efficient cooking suite to cut down on energy usage.
 The restaurant itself is powered by 100% green electricity.
-Unalome is committed to using sustainable food sources, cutting water, energy consumption, lowering its carbon footprint and moving towards a zero waste goal.
+Unalome is committed to using sustainable food sources, cutting water and energy consumption, lowering its carbon footprint and moving towards a zero-waste goal.